chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Morning bai](../assets/sanghaforest/IMG_6367.jpg)

 But unfortunately we again did not see any animals.
-After that we briefly went back to the camp and then continued walking in the forest with the intention of seeing another bai or two.
+After that we briefly went back to the camp and packed up and then continued walking in the forest with the intention of seeing another bai or two and picking a new campsite.

 ![In the forest](../assets/sanghaforest/DSC_6073.NEF-2.jpg)